MTV Confirms Bristol Palin’s Addition To ‘Teen Mom OG’ As She Shares Filming Photo And Message On Instagram

 It’s official.
 MTV has just confirmed Bristol Palin’s addition to Teen Mom OG.

-One day after rumors began swirling in regard to the casting news, MTV shared an article about Palin and included a couple of recent Instagram posts from their newest reality star.
+One day after rumors began swirling in regards to the casting news, MTV shared an article about Palin and included a couple of recent Instagram posts from their newest reality star.

 “I am excited to join MTV’s ‘Teen Mom OG.’
 I look forward to sharing my experiences and hope that I can help others on their journey,” Palin wrote in the caption of a filming photo shared on Instagram on July 20.